tarantool/doc/doc/contributing/docs/sphinx-warnings.rst

 **See also:**

-*   :doc:`/contributing/docs/markup/links`
+*   :doc:`Links and references </contributing/docs/markup/links>`

 Unexpected indentation
 ----------------------

 The reStructuredText syntax is based on indentation, much like in Python.
-In a block of content, all lines should be equally indented.
+All lines in a block of content must be equally indented.
-An increase or decrease in indentation means the end of the current block and the beginning of a new one.
+An increase or decrease in indentation denotes the end of the current block and the beginning of a new one.

 **Example:**

-Note: dots show indentation spaces in these examples.
+Note: In the following examples, dots stand for indentation spaces.
-For example, ``|..|`` means a two-space indentation.
+For example, ``|..|`` denotes a two-space indentation.

 ..  code-block:: rst

     |..|* (Engines) Improve dump start/stop logging.
 When initiating memory dump, print
-    how much memory is going to be dumped, expected dump rate, ETA, and the recent write rate.
+    how much memory is going to be dumped, the expected dump rate, ETA, and the recent write rate.

 **Solution:**